-FLASH-BANG ELECTRICAL CO.

-Assessment undertaken by: Signed: Date:

-STEP 5 Assessment review date:

-STEP 2 Decide who might be harmed

-STEP 4 Further action - what else is required to control any risk identified as medium or high?
+HAZARD RISK ASSESSMENT FLASH-BANG ELECTRICAL CO.
+For Company name or site: Address: Assessment undertaken by: Signed: Date: STEP 5 Assessment review date: STEP 1 List the hazards here STEP 2 Decide who might be harmed STEP 3 Evaluate (what is) the risk - is it adequately controlled?
+State risk level as low, medium or high STEP 4 Further action - what else is required to control any risk identified as medium or high?

-,